-Symptoms of high blood pressure may be: dull headaches, dizziness and nosebleeds.
+Symptoms of high blood pressure may be dull headaches, dizziness, and nosebleeds.
 However, in most cases, these symptoms appear only when the infringement was very serious and potentially life-threatening.
-By that time, a person could live with high blood pressure more than one year.
+By that time, a person could live with high blood pressure for more than one year.
 In order to notice the onset of the disease, it is necessary to pass a full medical examination every two years.
 If you have increased blood pressure, you need to be examined more often.

-- The lack of potassium in the diet.
+The lack of potassium in the diet.
 Potassium helps to regulate sodium balance in the body’s cells.
-Deficiency of this element will cause that sodium will accumulate in the blood.
+The deficiency of this element will cause sodium to accumulate in the blood.

-- Lack of vitamin D. While it is not clear exactly how vitamin D deficiency leads to high blood pressure, we know that it affects the enzyme produced by the kidneys that affects blood pressure.
+Lack of vitamin D. While it is not clear exactly how vitamin D deficiency leads to high blood pressure, we know that it affects the enzyme produced by the kidneys that affect blood pressure.

 Alcohol abuse.
 Over time, excessive alcohol consumption causes damage to the heart, which leads not only to increased pressure but also inflicts severe damage throughout the body as a whole.

 High-stress levels cause a temporary, but a very strong increase in blood pressure.
 The situation is aggravated by the fact that often people try to cope with stress by means of overeating, alcohol, and tobacco.